rebahama/social-reviewer-frontend/TESTING.md

 * A user can only like a review once and dubplicate is not possible.

-* A user can not edit or delete a reveiw if the user is not the owner of the reveiw.
+* A user can not edit or delete a review if the user is not the owner of the review.
 Testing have been done and the symbols for editing and deleting only appear on the reviews if the logged in user is the owner of the review.

 * Testing have been done to copy the url and id number of another review and try to acessing it, but if the user is not the owner then user will be redirected away makeing it not possible to edit or delete another review.